markdom/specification/1.0/markdom.md

 This event represents the continuation of a sequence of [*Markdom blocks*].

-Calling this method must be must be followed by a call to `onBlockBegin`.
+Calling this method must be followed by a call to `onBlockBegin`.

 ###### `onNextContent` {#api-handler-handler-onnextcontent}